 One potential source of seasonal variability for the FC transport is semi-annual/annual first baroclinic Rossby waves observed in the North Atlantic [Polito and Liu, 2003; Clément et al., 2014].
 In fact, modeling studies suggest that baroclinic signals coming from the ocean interior may drive a relevant component of the FC seasonal variability [Czeschel et al., 2012].
 Analysis of in situ and satellite altimetry observations suggest that 42% of the MOC variance inferred from geostrophic calculations in the ocean interior at 26.5N can be attributed to first mode variability linked with eddies and Rossby waves at periods of 8-250 days [Clément et al., 2014].
 In the FC, while observational evidence suggests that first baroclinic Rossby waves are linked with changes in the FC transport at the 3—12 years frequency band [DiNezio et al., 2009], an analysis focused on the semi-annual/annual band may provide additional insight on the seasonal variability induced by remotely forced signals.
 Because the signals of first baroclinic Rossby waves and of westward propagating mesoscale eddies are often superimposed in the sea surface height anomaly (SHA) data [Oliveira et al., 2013; Polito and Sato, 2015], the generic term westward propagating signals is adopted here for convenience.

 The goal of this study is to show that signals originating in the eastern North Atlantic can largely explain the transient seasonal variability of the FC transport.
 It will be also shown that the variability linked with the westward propagating signals provides a mechanism for explaining the previously reported changes in the seasonal variability of the FC transport [Baringer and Larsen, 2001; Atkinson et al., 2010; Meinen et al., 2010].
 Understanding such changes in the FC seasonality is important given that the FC is an important component of the climate system that carries the upper-branch of the MOC, especially because seasonal changes in the Meridional Heat Transport (MHT) and MOC are closely linked with the FC and western boundary circulation [Boning and Rudich, 1991; Elipot et al., 2014].
+In addition, changes in the strength of the FC are largely associated with coastal sea-level variability [Blaha, 1984; Ezer, 2016] and sea-level rise along the east coast of U.S. [Ezer, 2013; Ezer et al., 2013], which is of ultimate importance for the resilience of coastal communities and ecosystems.
+Therefore, because changes in the FC transport can be linked to physical processes that may lead to societal impacts, efforts aiming to improve the understanding of mechanisms driving such changes in the FC are important.

 This manuscript is organized as follows: in section 2, the FC transport time-series is introduced and analyzed; in section 3, the characteristics of the westward propagating signals in the North Atlantic are described; in section 4, the impact of westward propagating signals on the seasonality of the FC transport is quantified; in section 5, year-to-year changes in the FC seasonality are examined and the anomalous westward propagating signals responsible for inter-annual variations in FC annual cycles are discussed; and in section 6, the main findings of this work are summarized.